7 questions about estate planning

 - Change in assets

-Professional guidance from your attorney, tax professional and Ameriprise financial advisor can help you evaluate the various elements of your estate plan — both in initial creation and in regular reviews.
+Professional guidance from your attorney, tax professional and Ameriprise financial advisor can help you evaluate the various components of your estate plan — both in initial creation and in regular reviews.
 Designing a legacy consistent with your dreams and values is a personal, often complex process.
 But it's well worth the effort.
+To prepare for the planning discussions, consider the following:

 - Current income and likely future income